Hypoactive sexual desire disorder

-There are various subtypes.
-HSDD can be general (general lack of sexual desire) or situational (still has sexual desire but lacks sexual desire for current partner), and it can be acquired (HSDD started after a period of normal sexual functioning) or lifelong (the person has always had no/low sexual desire).

 In the DSM-5, HSDD was split into male hypoactive sexual desire disorder and female sexual interest/arousal disorder.
 It was first included in the DSM-III under the name inhibited sexual desire disorder, but the name was changed in the DSM-III-R. Other terms used to describe the phenomenon include sexual aversion and sexual apathy.
 More informal or colloquial terms are frigidity and frigidness.

 Causes

 Low sexual desire alone is not equivalent to HSDD because of the requirement in HSDD that the low sexual desire causes marked distress and interpersonal difficulty and because of the requirement that the low desire is not better accounted for by another disorder in the DSM or by a general medical problem.
 It is therefore difficult to say exactly what causes HSDD.
 It is easier to describe, instead, some of the causes of low sexual desire.

 In men, though there are theoretically more types of HSDD/low sexual desire, typically men are only diagnosed with one of three subtypes.